 Call to Action Examples: #8 The Persuasion Revolution

-The Persuasion Revolution does a lot of things right.
+The Persuasion Revolution did a lot of things right.

-First, it offers a clear, above-the-fold explanation and CTA button.
+First, it offers a clear, above-the-fold explanation and a CTA button.

 Second, that button is bright against the stark white, making it an easy eye-catch.